CommunitySolidServer/CommunitySolidServer/config/app/README.md

 * *default*: The default setup.
 The ParallelHandler can be used to add custom Initializers.
 * *initialize-root*: Makes sure the root container has the necessary resources to function properly.
-                     This is only relevant if setup is disabled but root container access is still required.
+* *initialize-prefilled-root*: Similar to `initialize-root` but adds an index page to the root container.
-* *initialize-prefilled-root*: Similar to `initialize-root` but adds some introductory resources to the root container.
+* *initialize-intro*: Similar to `initialize-prefilled-root` but adds an index page specific to the memory-based server of the default configuration.
 * *static-root*: Shows a static introduction page at the server root.
 This is not a Solid resource.

 ## Main